 Parents are encouraged to keep in regular contact with their child’s class teacher and to ‘pop in’ for a quick word now and again at the end of school.
 Teachers will always be pleased to spare a few moments, unless they have other engagements.

 Formal consultations with parents are arranged in the Autumn and Spring term when children’s progress is discussed.
 All children receive an end of year report from their teacher and produce their own review of the year.

 If during the year parents want a longer discussion with their child’s teacher, an appointment with the teacher can be made.
 It is very important that you keep the school informed of any important changes that may affect your child.
 Please let us know promptly about any medical, physical or emotional difficulties of which you become aware.

 We value any help which you can give at school, whether it be working with children in the classroom or helping ‘behind the scenes’.
 Any such help you give not only benefits the school in general, it also benefits your own child.
 It shows your child that you value the school, are part of the school community and are interested in what is happening.
 These positive feelings will rub off on your own child.
 If you would like to help at any time, either regularly or on an occasional basis, please contact your child’s teacher, or the head of school.

 Role of the Parent

 These responsibilities were devised by parents at St. Stephen’s Infant School.
 As parents and guardians of children attending St. Stephen’s Infant School we agree to uphold these responsibilities:

 We have parent forum meetings once a term.
-They meet with the headteacher and discus any concerns, ideas and share positive feedback .This is your chance to have your say in future developments of the school.
+They meet with the head of school and discus any concerns, ideas and share positive feedback .This is your chance to have your say in future developments of the school.
 Everyone is welcome to attend.